Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-Tensor completion relies on the same principles as matrix completion, but it has a greater chance of recovering missing entries in the sense that the required fraction of observed entries can be significantly less than in the matrix case (\emph{e.g.}~\cite{Barak2016, Montanari2018, Ghadermarzy2019, Xia2021}).
-For intuition, consider a tensor of order three, as shown in the top right panel of Figure \ref{fig:matrix_tensor_completion}.
-The tensor can be thought of as a data cube storing data along three dimensions (\emph{e.g.}~unit, time, and outcome), or alternatively, as a sequence of matrices (\emph{e.g.}~unit and time) recorded along a single dimension (outcome).
-Pink entries are observed and blue entries are missing.
-Each matrix can be completed separately from the observed, pink entries only if there is enough information within each matrix to do so.
-But if the entries are correlated across matrices---that is, the entries of one matrix contain information about the entries of another matrix---matrices may be able to borrow the information they need when it does not exist within.
-Indeed, we find tensor completion works particularly well when there are few time periods (so-called shortitudinal data), when one unit adopts a mandate for many time periods (\emph{i.e.}~many observations are missing from a row), or when many jurisdictions adopt a mandate in the same time period (\emph{i.e.}~many observations are missing from a column).
-We make this intuition more rigorous in Section \ref{sec:tensor_completion}.
+Tensor completion relies on the same principles as matrix completion, but it has a greater chance of recovering missing entries in the sense that the required fraction of observed entries can be significantly less than in the matrix case \cite{Barak2016, Montanari2018, Ghadermarzy2019, Xia2021}.
+Consider the $N \times T \times K$ tensor shown in the top right panel of Figure \ref{fig:matrix_tensor_completion}.
+The tensor can be thought of as a data cube storing data along three dimensions (\emph{e.g.}~unit, time, and outcome), or alternatively, as a sequence of matrices (\emph{e.g.}~unit and time) recorded along a single dimension (\emph{e.g.}~outcome).
+Each matrix can be completed separately using the observed entries only if there is enough information within each matrix to do so.
+But if the entries are related across matrices, the matrices may be able to borrow the information they need when it does not exist within.

-Real world applications of this type are not uncommon---all three occur when evaluating COVID-19 mandates.
-In this paper, however, we focus on one version of this problem.
-In our setting, we assume one sparsely-sampled matrix is of primary interest (representing an outcome of interest) and a collection of `auxiliary' matrices of the same dimension that are (almost) completely observed (representing additional control outcomes).
-The motivation remains the same: by grouping outcomes together in a tensor, we borrow as much information across outcomes as possible.
-In this way, the sparsely-sampled matrix containing the outcome of interest is completed correctly by using the auxiliary matrix, containing the additional outcomes, to stand in for confounding factors.